HCL-TECH-SOFTWARE/discover-mobile-SDKs/README.md

 function App() {
 ```

+> Copy and paste the following line in your App function

 ```js
     /* At the beginning of your app function */
     /* Create a navigation reference; then pass it on to NavigationContainer as a ref */ const navigationRef = React.useRef();
     /* Rest of your app variables and initializers */
 ```
+> Copy and paste the following code block in your App function.
+This invokes start method of the SDK.
+Edit screen settings as needed.

 ```js
     /* Inside your app function */